 Context is also important in the buying decision.
-At a gas station, you may see a candy bar for $4, yet you know you have seen the same the same bar at your local supermarket for $3.
-But it’s only a dollar difference, and your total gas cost is $60, you feel hungry now, so you just buy the bar.
+At a service station, you may see a candy bar for $4, yet you know you have seen the same bar at your local supermarket for $3.
+But it’s only a dollar difference, your total fuel cost is $60 and you feel hungry now, so you just buy the bar.

 If your item keeps going twice as long, would you be able to charge twice as much?
 That would depend on the disruption caused by the product expiring.
 A hole in your sock is minor, the hindrance component may be very low.
 However, if there was fatigue identified in a landing wheel bolt, putting the plane out of service, the cost would be high.
 Paying a premium for a stronger bolt would be a small price to pay.

-When considering which bolts the plane manufacturer would chose to specify, lifetime would be the primary consideration, not price.
+When considering which bolts the plane manufacturer would choose, lifetime would be the primary consideration, not price.
 The bolt supplier’s pricing strategy would be based on their understanding of the value of the additional life their bolt provides the operator, not on their cost of manufacture.

 Educating your customers about your value

-3. Educate your customers about the additional vale you provide.
+- Educate your customers about the additional value you provide.

 This post was originally published in 2016 and has been updated for 2022.